karankumar26/History_of_Olympics_Dashboard_PowerBI/README.md

 # History of Olympics (1865- 2016)

-## Problem Statement
+## Problem Statement:

-: The aim of this dashboard is to analyze the historical data of Olympic Games from 1865 to 2016 to gain insights into the participation trends, medal distribution, and top-performing athletes across different seasons and sports.
+The aim of this dashboard is to analyze the historical data of Olympic Games from 1865 to 2016 to gain insights into the participation trends, medal distribution, and top-performing athletes across different seasons and sports.

  ## Report Snapshot